apache/geronimo-genesis/README.txt

 Genesis currently must be bootstrapped, which will build all modules that are used as extentions by config/project-config.

+You will need Ant installed and available in the search path of your shell.

 To perform a clean bootstrap simply run:

     ./bootstrap